zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 If you use Windows, I suggest working on this assignmnet using docker with MapReduce and using Java instead of python as programming language
 (FYI: I could not manage to get python work on Docker...So do not waste time to try that LOL)

+If you are a Mac user, I don’t have any specific suggestions, but there should be similar tutorials available.

 Relevent Links: